Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/routing.md

 With __elm-spa__, your folder structure determines the routes for your application.

-This section has several examples of how this works!

 ## Static Routes

 You can create a static route like `/contact` or `/not-found` by creating an elm file in `src/Pages`: